 Use our cross-price elasticity calculator to calculate the elasticity in the change in the demand for a good, given the change in price of a different good.

 Cross-price elasticity is a concept used to describe how changes in the price of one product will affect the demand for another product.
 Unlike the price elasticity of demand and price elasticity of supply, cross-price elasticity refers to the relationship between the price of different goods.

 The prices (and quantities sold) of many products are heavily connected to the price of other products because, although they are usually sold separately, these products may be related in some way.
-Some are known as complements, and others are known as substitutes.
+Some are known as complements, others are known as substitutes, and some are unrelated.
 These are described in more detail below.

 Complements in Consumption

 There are quite a few examples of products with high levels of cross-price elasticity.
 For example, when the price of buying a bicycle significantly increases, fewer people will choose to purchase bicycles, and the demand for bicycle helmets will go down.
 In this case, bicycles and helmets will have a high, negative cross-price elasticity (greater than unity in absolute value) since these are complementary goods.
 This scenario is illustrated in the graphs below.